 We absolutely love Downtown and the Freemont Street Experience.
-It is easily our number one thing to in Las Vegas, after getting drunk and gambling that is.
-It costs a whopping NOTHING and is a real hark back to how Vegas used to be, but in a very fun Disney style fashion, without any of the unsavory elements of the past.
+It is easily our number one thing to do in Las Vegas, after getting drunk and gambling that is.
+It costs a whopping NOTHING and is a real hark back to how Vegas used to be, but in a very fun Disney-style fashion, without any of the unsavory elements of the past.

 Honestly, we think everyone should plan a downtown trip into every Vegas break as it’s just something so unique.
 We also love gambling in the old casinos, the table limits are really low.
 The only concern would be for newbies as the dealers and players can be a bit brisk with people who don’t know 100% what they are doing!

 No, Not like that!
 Las Vegas has an amazing Skyline and walking the strip taking in all the amazing hotels and Casinos is incredible, but nothing quite beats getting up high and taking it in from a decent elevation.
 There are loads of ways to get up high and take in the City from above, let’s take a look at the best.